jakob-bagterp/colorist-for-python/README.md

 print(f"I want {BrightColor.CYAN}cyan{BrightColor.RESET} color inside this paragraph")
 ```

-Remember to use the `Color.RESET` or `BrightColor.RESET` every time you want to revert back to the default terminal text color.
+Remember to use `Color.RESET` or `BrightColor.RESET` every time you want to revert back to the default terminal text style.
 Otherwise the color may spill over and into other terminal messages.

 ##### Other String Formats
 It's easier and more readable to use f-strings as in the example above, but you can also use string addition...